cgmartin/custom-vera-skill/README.md

 # vera-custom-skill

 UNOFFICIAL custom skill for Vera™ Controllers.
-Compatible with [Smart Home Skill API v3](https://developer.amazon.com/docs/smarthome/smart-home-skill-migration-guide.html).
+Compatible with the Alexa [Smart Home Skill API v3](https://developer.amazon.com/docs/smarthome/smart-home-skill-migration-guide.html).

 This Open Source Software (OSS) project is not affiliated with, endorsed, or sponsored by Vera Control, Ltd. in any way.
 The author is merely a hobbyist who owns a VeraPlus controller and wishes to share this implementation for Home Skill v3 support with other DIYers while the official Vera Control skill is updated (as of 8 Nov 2017).
 Use at your own risk.